 It is clear that new measures of success need to be applied to the emerging generation of global leaders.
 How well do they understand the forces at play in the world?
 How do they define their role as global leaders?
 Do they have the necessary capabilities to navigate globalisation effectively?

-With over 15 years experience, TNM believes that the following capabilities are necessary for global leaders:
+With over 15 years of experience, TNM believes that the following capabilities are necessary for global leaders:

 Agility: Ability to adapt appropriately